emmaewade/pangenome-workflow/README.md

 mamba activate snakemake
 ```

+Ensure your snakemake version is > 7.0.0!
+Try `conda update snakemake` if it is the incorrect version.

 ## Clone directory

 First, create an appropriate project working directory on your system and enter it: